Veterans Administration & Helping Addicted Veterans

-Screenings for substance abuse problems offered by the VA are designed to help you and your health care provider understand the duration and severity of any drug or alcohol abuse issues, as well as other important information such as the possibility of dual-diagnosis conditions, mental health disorders and physical issues that may be contributing to substance abuse.
-These screenings are easy to obtain; simply contact your OEF/OIF coordinator at the VA medical center nearest you, or use the following links to take the screening online:
+Screenings for substance abuse problems offered by the VA are designed to help you and your healthcare provider understand the duration and severity of any drug or alcohol abuse issues, as well as other important information such as the possibility of co-occurring conditions, mental health disorders, and physical issues that may be contributing to substance abuse.
+These screenings are easy to obtain.
+Simply contact your OEF/OIF coordinator at the VA medical center nearest you.

 In general, medical detox lasts less than two weeks but can be as short as a few days.
 Veterans who need to detox in a professional medical setting are advised to contact their existing VA healthcare provider.

 Because the VA understands that in many cases addicts cannot dedicate themselves to a live-in type of long-term treatment, the agency offers effective outpatient treatment at nearly all of its medical centers.
 During intensive outpatient treatment, veterans attend various therapies in the evening and off-hours so that they can continue to work and/or go to school while getting treatment.